-Finally, there are opportunities for elective rotations in various inpatient and outpatient settings, such as the sexually transmitted diseases clinic, tuberculosis clinic, solid organ and stem cell transplant consultation service at the pediatric ID service at Children's National Medical Center, and the transplant service at Johns Hopkins.
+Finally, there are opportunities for elective rotations in various settings, such as the pediatric ID consultation service at Children's National Medical Center, and the transplant service at Johns Hopkins Hospital.
 Other electives can be arranged on a case-by-case basis.

 |Dr. Daniel Federko presenting the weekly micro rounds in the Department of Laboratory Medicine.
 L to R: Daniel Federko, Michail Lionakis, Caroline Jjingo, Juan Gea-Banacloche, and fellow from Clinical Center Intensive Care Unit department.
 Credit: NIAID|

 In the second and third years, fellows undertake clinical and/or bench projects under the direct supervision of faculty mentors.
 The goal of the research training is to produce academic infectious diseases physicians who will be prepared for careers involving clinical, basic, or translational research after the completion of their fellowship.
 Fellows spend a minimum of two years in research and often stay for additional years to continue work on their projects.
 We offer a spectrum from clinical to basic research opportunities, and fellows may choose to work in any of the NIAID research groups or laboratories.